Skip to main content

 • Livelihoods

-As part of this project, TCI is also modeling the costs of two alternative PDS baskets to provide policymakers with additional information for making the PDS more efficient and nutritious.
+As part of this project, TCI is also modeling the costs of an alternative PDS food basket to provide policymakers with additional information for making the PDS more efficient and nutritious.
+The alternative basket features locally sourced grains, with an emphasis on millets.
+This basket is designed to reduce procurement and storage costs by encouraging local cultivation, decentralized procurement, and the development of storage infrastructure

 Financial support